Based on my years of experience and after extensive research and interviews with leading experts these pillows are:

-- Latex pillows: Just as the name goes, latex pillows are made from latex, and they are ideal for people who suffer from allergies as well pans in the neck and back.
+- Latex pillows: Just as the name goes, latex pillows are made from latex, and they are ideal for people who suffer from allergies as well as neck and back pain.

 Factors to be Considered When Buying a Pillow

 Buying a pillow is not an investment that should be taken lightly.
-There is a wide array of factors to be considered, including but not limited to the following:
+It is possible to find a good quality pillow within the price range that you are looking for.
+However, there is a wide variety of factors to be considered, including but not limited to the following: